Jackson Hole Mountain Resort Rock Climbing

 Corbett's Couloir also has a handful of routes available with a very short approach (provided you take the tram!)

 The tram operates between Memorial Day and Labor Day and costs approximately $20 to ride up (descending trams are free).
+Note: This is the tram's LAST season until they build a replacement (2-3 years?).
+You can read the press release discussing the closure.

 Visit the Jackson Hole Ski Area Website for more information on the tram.